chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 CFD-DEM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here, we enable grad-div stabilization , and take the time derivative of the void fraction into account.
+Here, we enable grad-div stabilization, and take the time derivative of the void fraction into account.

 .. code-block:: text